sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/string-to-date-timefunctions.rst

 Time Functions
 ------------

-It convert it into timefunctions using timefunctions Node.
+It converts it into timefunctions using timefunctions Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^